Kstyk/Aplikacja-internetowa-do-organizowania-korepetycji/README.md

 ## Live Application

-Below I will show the app looks like by showing the most important features.
+Below I will show how the app looks like by showing the most important features.

 ### Auth Features